somethingsimade/CurrentAngleV2/README.md

 # CurrentAngleV2
 Since it was leaked, i shouldnt have shared, here it is skids. (friendly fire?)

 Credits to geecee for the original method.
 I re found the method, and mixed with my old reanimate, they leaked it (not geecee), after i made it private.
-Now it is spreading, lol, so ill just get the job done.
+Now it is spreading, lol, so ill just get the job done. (they literally released their full file version.)

 IT DOESNT RUN ON ITS OWN, please put the script in "-- u paste the script here for now, theres no loadstring httpget for now." (replace it) not placeholder anymore: it is open now due to the oxide server release, no blaming on them.